ElevenLabs: History

 On January 30, 2025, ElevenLabs announced their $180 million Series C funding raising the total valuation of the company to $3.3 billion.
 The round was co-led by a16z and ICONIQ Growth with additional new investors NEA, World Innovation Lab (WiL), Valor, Endeavor Catalyst Fund and Lunate and brought on strategic investors including Deutsche Telekom, LG Technology Ventures, HubSpot Ventures, NTT DOCOMO Ventures, and RingCentral Ventures.

+In September 2025, ElevenLabs opened an employee tender offer, allowing staff who had worked at the company for at least a year to sell shares at a $6.6 billion valuation.

+On 4 February 2026, ElevenLabs announced that it raised $500 million at an $11 billion valuation, as it eyes a potential IPO.

+In March 2026, ElevenLabs pledged to committing $1 billion in free restoration voice technology to 1 million people living with permanent voice loss.